-When fitting bigger tires to a Tacoma, it’s important to note that not all trucks are built exactly the same and not all 35-inch tires are created equally.
-This article is designed to be a guide and identify what the possibilities are and what could be required to make 35-inche tires fit on a Tacoma.
+When fitting bigger tires to a Tacoma, it’s important to note that not all trucks are built exactly the same, and not all 35-inch tires are created equally.
+This article is designed to be a guide and identify what the possibilities are and what could be required to make 35-inch tires fit on a Tacoma.

 Fitting 35” tires to a 3rd Gen Toyota Tacoma requires a minimum 3-inch lift.

-You need to make sure you are committed to fitting 35-inch tires, since there is a lot involved to make them function 100%.
-Also remember, it can become very expensive and that there are only few scenarios that cannot be tackled successfully with 33-inch tires, so make sure you are going to get the full benefit of fitting 35’s before you commit.
+You need to make sure you are committed to fitting 35-inch tires since there is a lot involved to make them function 100%.
+Also, remember, that it can become very expensive and that there are only a few scenarios that cannot be tackled successfully with 33-inch tires, so make sure you are going to get the full benefit of fitting 35’s before you commit.

-Fitting 33s on 3rd Gen Tacoma – What You Need To Know
+Fitting 35″ Tires on 3rd Gen Tacoma – What You Need To Know

-Fitting 35” tires does not require a crazy amount of modifications compared to fitting 33-inch.
+If you want to do the fitment properly, then there are a few suspension components that will need to be upgraded when fitting 35s.
 You will require a lift, negative offset rims and you’ll need to do some modifications, which we’ll get into more detail later.

 Pinch Weld Mod